LHamnett/LHamnett/README.md

 ### Machine Learning and Data Science Portfolio ###
-[Machine Learning and Data Science Portfolio](https://lhamnett.github.io/) Click the above link to see my portfolio of research papers and machine learning projects
+[Machine Learning and Data Science Portfolio](https://lhamnett.github.io/)
+<br> Click the above link to see my portfolio of research papers and machine learning projects